Skip to content

 Two things happen when this is set:

-2. String catalogt('dashboard.threads', 'Threads') looks up the configured translation and falls back to the inline English default when no translation exists.
+2. String catalogt('settings.language.label', 'Language') looks up the configured translation and falls back to the inline English default when no translation exists.
 Partial catalogs are fine; untranslated keys stay in English.

-The upstream source hasn't migrated every string to the catalog yet — only the highest-visibility ones (see docs/roadmap.md "Deferred Work").
+The upstream source hasn't migrated every string to the catalog yet — only the highest-visibility ones (see the focused roadmap in docs/roadmap.md).
 Downstream forks that need broader coverage can either:

 • Submit a PR migrating more strings to t(key, fallback) in the renderer source, then translate the key in their config.